ADAA-404/AI-Data-Engineer-Challenge-/README.en.md

 ## Project Structure 📁
 The project is organized into modular components for each phase of the data pipeline:
-- n8n_workflow.json: El archivo que contiene el flujo de trabajo completo de ingesta de datos, desde la descarga del archivo CSV hasta la carga en la base de datos de PostgreSQL.
+- n8n_workflow.json: The file containing the complete data ingestion workflow, from downloading the CSV file to loading it into the PostgreSQL database.
-- kpi_analysis.sql: El script SQL que realiza el análisis de los datos para calcular el CAC, el ROAS y las métricas de comparación.
+- kpi_analysis.sql: The SQL script that analyzes the data to calculate CAC, ROAS, and comparison metrics.
-- docs/: Carpeta que podría contener capturas de pantalla o diagramas del proyecto.
+- docs/: Folder containing screenshots and diagrams of the project.

 ## Technologies Used 🦾
 - n8n Cloud: For data ingestion and orchestration.
 It is the no-code orchestrator that manages the ETL (Extract, Transform, Load) workflow.